Barbara Bendlin, PhD

 Nancy Davenport-Sis - Program Manager

 Nancy Davenport-Sis is the Program Manager for the Bendlin Lab in the Wisconsin ADRC.
 She oversees all the research studies conducted in Dr. Bendlin’s Lab, including recruitment, retention, and day to day operations.
-She is also responsible for supervising the undergraduate research assistants and contributing to the WADRC as a whole.
 Email: njdavenp@wisc.edu

-Mary-Elizabeth is the study coordinator for the ADCP.
-In this role, she recruits participants as well as schedules and carries out participant visits (coordinating lab tests, brain imaging appointments, and neuropsychological exams).
-In addition, she manages the ADCP team of staff, graduate, and undergraduate students.
+Mary-Elizabeth is a study coordinator in the Bendlin Lab.
+In this role, she recruits participants as well as schedules and carries out participant visits (coordinating lab tests, brain imaging appointments, PET scan and neuropsychological exams).
+Previously, she was the study coordinator for the Alzheimer's Connectome Project (ADCP), which completed visits in 2020.
+Since then, she has been using her talents coordinating the SV2A PET Imaging in Alzheimer’s Disease study (aka: The Synapse Project) which is looking at the relationship between synaptic loss and cognition.
 Email: mpasquesi@wisc.edu

 Theresa Kang - Senior Research Specialist